 Charles Santler later recalled that this latest experiment using the steam car chassis and petrol engine was well before the 'Locomotives on Highways Act' of 1896, which removed many of the existing restrictions.
 It is believed that the petrol engine was used to power a second experimental motorcar, as reported by the Malvern News in January 1897.
 A photograph taken around 1907 shows the original Santler automobile laid up in the local blacksmith's yard.

 As part of Malvern's celebrations marking the coronation of HM King George V in 1911, the engine-less Santler was removed from storage to take part, being displayed with a notice calling it 'Ye Old Malvern Trackless Car'.
 A further notice behind invited people to push.
 A photograph of this occasion survives.
 The vehicle seems then to have gone back into storage.
 It was already laid up by the time cars had to be registered and carry an identification number, and was never formally registered by the Santlers.

 The Santlers went on to build a few more 'one offs', followed by a limited series of light cars in 1914/1915, these being the first vehicles they ever offered for sale.
 After WWI they offered the three-wheeled Rushabout, superficially similar to the locally built Morgan.
 The Rushabout lasted until circa 1922, after which there were no more Santler motorcars.

-This short, limited print run book was written and published by the then-owner of the surviving Santler motorcar.
+This short, limited print run book was written by the then-owner of the surviving Santler motorcar.
 It incorporates everything known about the Santlers and their forays into the motor car business.
 This remains the only book ever published by the MSMT, who have since decided against repeating such a venture.

 Out of print